pingcap/docs-cn/reference/system-databases/cluster-hardware.md

 # CLUSTER_HARDWARE

-The `CLUSTER_HARDWARE` hardware system table provides the hardware information of the server where each node of the cluster is located.
+The `CLUSTER_HARDWARE` hardware system table provides the hardware information of the server where each instance of the cluster is located.

 {{< copyable "sql" >}}